franfranz/Word_Frequency/README.md

 # Word_Frequency
-Handy frequency lists from corpora and a few related utilities.
+Handy frequency lists from corpora and some related code.